-Welcome to my framework for awakening the whole of our beings.
+Welcome to my underlying framework for experience.

 On this page you will find:

 - An introduction to the ethos of the framework

 - A quiz for identifying which aspect of experience you are most drawn to awakening

 - Details about the holistic nature of this approach

 - A self-review resource for engaging more deeply with the framework